nginyc/rafiki/examples/datasets/speech_recognition/README.md

 ## Download and Preprocess the Dataset

 Speech Recognition models in Rafiki require a specific dataset format, see [Supported Dataset Types](https://nginyc.github.io/rafiki/docs/latest/src/user/datasets.html#) for more details.
-Two examples strips has been provided in this directory.
+Two examples scripts has been provided in this directory.

 For testing purposes, you could run the `load_tiny_format.py` file to download a dataset with only one voice sample.